Marcelo (footballer, born May 1987): Hannover 96

 On 10 August 2013, it was announced that PSV had sold Marcelo to Hannover 96 for an undisclosed transfer fee.

 Beşiktaş

 On 1 February 2016, Marcelo joined Turkish club Beşiktaş.

 Lyon

 On 13 July 2017, Marcelo joined Ligue 1 club Lyon.
 The transfer fee was an initial €7 million plus €0.5 million in bonuses.

 In August 2021, Marcelo was demoted to Lyon's reserve team after inappropriate behaviour in the locker room following a 3–0 defeat to Angers, in which the player scored an own goal.
 On 26 January 2022, his contract at the club was terminated.

 Bordeaux

 On 28 January 2022, Marcelo joined French side Bordeaux on a contract until the end of the season.
+He was unveiled by the club's director Admar Lopes on 1 February in a press conference meeting.

 Bordeaux went on to suffer relegation, and Marcelo left the club as a free agent at the end of his contract.

 Western Sydney Wanderers

-On 31 July 2022, Marcelo signed a one-year contract with Western Sydney Wanderers in Australia.
+On 31 July 2022, Marcelo signed a one-year contract with Western Sydney Wanderers in Australia, having been interested in the club's project and overhaul of signings under Marko Rudan.
+He arrived in Sydney in late August, a week prior, to the club's training camp in Gold Coast where he proved to have an important impact on the team on and off the field.
+As a result, on 26 September, Western Sydney Wanderers announced Marcelo as their new captain for the upcoming A-League season.
+Marcelo made his league debut, alongside 8 other debutants, in the opening round on 9 October in a 1–0 win against Perth Glory at CommBank Stadium.

+During an episode of A-Leagues All Access on 28 January 2023, Marcelo was assigned the task of marking Mariners' striker Jason Cummings, who was dealing with a rib injury during the match against Central Coast Mariners.
+Marcelo's assertive defensive display garnered both praise and criticism from the media; some characterised his treatment of Cummings, targeting the injured area with fouls, as "brutal" and "antagonistic."
+However, Marcelo did not offer an apology and instead expressed his perspective, stating, "Throughout my 20 years in football, I have never played without pain.
+It's a normal part of the game.
+Don't use it as an excuse.
+If you're on the field, you're open to everything.
+I don't care if he's injured; if he's out there, it means he's fit enough to play."
+The match concluded in a 2–2 draw at Central Coast Stadium.
+Subsequently, Marcelo experienced recurring groin injuries, causing him to miss the game against Adelaide United.
+However, he made a return in the following match against Macarthur FC.